Best in-ear headphones to buy in 2014

 Best in-ear headphones under £100

 These are, though, superior-sounding earphones that add weight and greater dynamics to the already impressive delivery.
 There’s a smidge more detail and drive to these earphones, too.
+It's unusual, because we'd usually expect headphones with mic units to sound a little worse.

 While the lack of volume controls on the mic/remote unit might be annoying, the one-button system works with non-Apple smartphones – so more users can also enjoy the brilliant sound.